 May 11th, 2020: I start a low histamine diet, and within a couple of days I feel way more clear-headed and most of my horrible bloat is gone.
 I have enough energy to cook my own meals, and I did so while looking for a new place to live (quite a stressful time, even as I was feeling a bit better).

-June 2020: I start this site & move into a new place!
+June 2020: I start this site & move into a new apartment!
 I continue to feel better and better, and begin to dive into more research on eating low histamine and the science of what's happening inside me.
 The more I know, the better & more in control I feel.

 September 2020: After an initial healing over the summer, I'm having the worst month of my life and mentally spiraling, with a midnight chocolate binge sending me over the edge.
 I thought I was developing borderline personality disorder, and after an anxious doctor's appointment, we get the ball rolling on a medical marijuana card.

 During that same appointment, I get the hint that maybe it's my IUD wreaking all this havoc.
 After all the blood tests, stool tests, urine tests, and the many bottles of supplements, the root causes were inside me the whole time.
+Looking back, this is also a couple of weeks after I started reintroducing grains, which in late 2022 I fully removed from my diet; see below.

 Winter 2021: I've thrown myself into researching copper toxicity as well as inflammatory and autoimmune disorders.
 I'm convinced that I'll have detoxed my stored copper and feel all better within a year.
 If only.

-Spring 2021: We've tested my hormones for the nth time and I'm officially diagnosed with PCOS, endometriosis, "adrenal fatigue," and IBS.
+Spring 2021: We've tested my hormones for the nth time and I'm officially diagnosed with PCOS, endometriosis, "adrenal insufficiency," and IBS.
 After a long cooling off period in which I'd nearly seemed to have healed my histamine intolerance, I'm suddenly having reactions all over again.

 I attribute these to the stress of once again moving apartments; I go back on a low histamine diet and feel much better.
 I develop joint pain in my elbows and a bit in my knees, but nothing I can't handle.

 Summer 2021: I've once again thrown myself into research, this time on neurotransmitters and naturally boosting your brain (sort of like biohacking), as I add fibromyalgia, mold toxicity, and lead poisoning to my now-confirmed copper poisoning diagnoses.
 My doc declares me "the most toxic patient she's ever seen," in response to the aforementioned findings.
+Great.

 Fall 2021: I start experimenting with amino acid therapy for my neurotransmitter deficiencies, and go back on iron supplements amidst a general detox protocol, which I follow for 3 months.
 By the end, I feel somewhat better in some ways and somewhat worse in others.